 The publication fee details for each article published in the journal are given below:

 The publication fee for each published Letter article / short communication submitted is US $600.

 The publication fee for each published Research article is US $800.

 The publication fee for each published Mini-Review article is US $600.

 The publication fee for each published Review article is US $900.

 The publication fee includes the professional copy editing charges.
 Once the paper is accepted for publication, the author will receive an electronic invoice via email.
 Subsequent submissions from the Bentham Open Authors will receive a discount of US$ 100 on the total publication charges providing their previous submission did not avail any discount off the listed full author open access fee rate.
 The fee form is also available on the Web site at Fee Form

 Special Fee Waiver:

-Bentham OPEN allows Special FEE Waiver to authors from 79 countries which are classified by the World Bank as low-income economies or lower-middle-income economies as of September 2012 (reference - World Bank 1st September 2012).
+Bentham OPEN allows Special FEE Waiver to authors from 79 countries which are classified by the World Bank as low-income economies or lower-middle-income economies.
 Refer to the complete list of these countries click here.